The Dynamical Degrees of Rational Surface Automorphisms: Introduction

 This theorem was shown by Uehara \cite{Uehara:2010} by constructing an automorphism with a given dynamical degree as a composition of quadratic birational maps.
 The main idea in \cite{Uehara:2010} is identifying possible \textit{orbit data} (See Section \ref{SS:orbitdata} for the definition.) for quadratic birational maps.
 The brief sketch of Uehara's construction is the following: Let $\kappa$ be a reflection through $\alpha_0$, and $\kappa_I$ be a reflection through $e_0 - e_i-e_j-e_k$ for $I \subset\{ 1, \dots, n\}$ with $|I|=3$.
-Also let $\Sigma$ be a span of reflections through $\alpha_i, i\ge 1$.
+Also, let $\Sigma$ be a span of reflections through $\alpha_i, i\ge 1$.
 With these notation, we see that for any $r \in \Sigma$, we have $r^{-1} \kappa\, r = \kappa_I$ for some $I \subset \{ 1, 2, \dots, n\}$.
 Thus for $\omega = r_0\, \kappa\, r_1\, \kappa\, r_2\, \cdots\, \kappa\, r_m \in W_n$ with $r_i \in \Sigma, i = 1, \dots, m$ we have where

 and $I_j=\{ j_1, j_2, j_3\}$ is a set of three distinct integers in $\{1,2, \dots, n\}$.
-By inspecting the above decomposition, for each $j_i$ one can obtain the smallest non-negative integers $t$ and $s_k$ such that
+By inspecting the above decomposition, for each $j_i$, one can obtain the smallest non-negative integers $t$ and $s_k$ such that

 This allows to obtain \textit{orbit data} (See Section \ref{SS:orbitdata} for the definition.) for a quadratic birational map $f_j$ whose critical images corresponding $e_{j_1}, e_{j_2}, e_{j_3}$ for each $j=1, \dots, m$.
 By assuming all $f_j$ fix a given cusp cubic $C = \{ \gamma(t) \}$, we have $e_{j_i} = \gamma(p_{j,i})$ and $f_j|_{C} \,\gamma(t) = \gamma(d_j t + c_j)$ for some $p_{j,j}, d_j, c_j \in \mathbb{C}$.
 Diller in \cite{Diller:2011} showed that the multiplier $d_j$ and the parameters for three critical images uniquely determine (up to a linear conjugacy) a birational map properly fixing a cubic with arithmetic genus $=1$.
-By repeatedly applying Diller's construction, Uehara obtained a system of equations of $p_{j,i}, d_j, c_j$ to get an explicit formula for the desired birational map $f = f_m \circ \cdots \circ f_1$.
+By repeatedly applying Diller's construction, Uehara obtained a system of equations of $p_{j, i}, d_j, c_j$ to get an explicit formula for the desired birational map $f = f_m \circ \cdots \circ f_1$.

-Uehara's construction required writing $\omega \in W_n$ as a composition of generators of $W_n$.
-However, it is a difficult task.
-Furthermore, the construction depends on the orbit data which is not uniquely determined by $\omega \in W_n$.
+Uehara's construction required expressing $\omega \in W_n$ as a composition of generators of $W_n$.
+However, this is a difficult task.
+Furthermore, the construction depends on the orbit data, which is not uniquely determined by $\omega \in W_n$.